-Those just building their first blog may want to consider holding off on some of the more sophisticated blogging tools such as Leadpages and content schedules, and instead plan to invest that money (and time) into marketing their blog.
+Those just building their first blog may want to consider holding off on some of the more sophisticated blogging tools, such as Leadpages and content schedulers, and instead plan to invest that money (and time) into marketing their blog.
 The reason being is that the blogging space is very competitive and it can be difficult to drive traffic to your blog when no one knows of it yet.
 So, investing in blog marketing will help you gain exposure and make a successful blog.

 How Do Bloggers Make Money?

-There can be a lot of money to be made with a blog and we’ve all heard that bloggers can easily generate a monthly residual income of around $500 to $2,000.
-Top bloggers often earn well into six-figures.
+There can be a lot of money to be made with a blog, and we’ve all heard that bloggers can easily generate a monthly residual income of around $500 to $2,000.
+Top bloggers often earn well into six figures.
 The most common ways bloggers make money is through ads, affiliate marketing, paid mentions, cross-selling your brand, and selling digital products or services.
 To maximize blog revenue, many bloggers utilize multiple revenue channels.

 Here are the five most common ways bloggers make money: